-(Editor’s note: This post was updated with new information from Eindhoven police.)
+(Editor’s note: This post was updated with new information.)

-As you can read below, our car was broken into in a parking garage on High Tech Campus Eindhoven, a business park in a city with a very low crime rate.
+Back in 2017, our car was broken into in a parking garage on High Tech Campus Eindhoven, a research park in a city with – like most of the Netherlands – a very low crime rate.
 The thieves made off with our Apple MacBook Pro, an essential piece of equipment we need to keep Dispatches running.

-A policewoman confirmed this technology exits, and it uses the wi-fi signal.
-Referring to our case documents and surveillance footage, she told us a car pulled up next to our car in the parking garage because the device has to be close to the car to detect the laptop.
+What is more likely is that we’d stumbled into a new technology that allows thieves to locate electronic devices such as laptops in cars by detecting the wi-fi signal, even if the laptop is closed and in sleep mode.
+An Eindhoven policewoman confirmed this technology exists, and it uses the wi-fi signal.
+Referring to our case documents and surveillance footage (we were never allowed to see), she told us a car pulled up next to our car in the parking garage because the device has to be close to the car to detect the laptop.

-It’s possible the car was stolen and the thieves weren’t worried about being identified, or the plates were covered.
+It’s possible the thieves’ car was stolen (duh) and the thieves weren’t worried about being identified, or the plates were covered.

 One of the bizarre elements of what happened to us is that while there’s lots of speculation, there is no authoritative information on the Internet about this new technology.
 Yet when we talked to multiple sources about this, everyone from police to the insurance people knew about it.